Miho (Sin City): Character

 Much of Miho's past remains a mystery.
 Three years before the events of A Dame To Kill For, she was saved by Dwight during an attack by Tong gangsters.
 As Dwight himself explains to Goldie and Wendy, "three of the Tong who attacked Miho were dead by her hand.
 But the last two had her dead to rights.
 Point blank range."
 Because of this incident, she owes a debt of honor to Dwight.
 Subsequently, Dwight is the only male character she is ever shown to have any non-lethal interaction with, even taking orders from him at one point.
 They have some sort of friendship, as he is also the only character she ever shows any physical attraction or affection towards.

 In a fight Miho typically uses her swords to "play" with her opponent (in Family Values Dwight likens her to a cat), often dodging her opponent's blows while hitting him/her (with seeming ease) in return.
 She would appear to be a modern-day master of traditional ninjutsu as she tends to rely on stealth, evasion, and counterattacks more than directly engaging an opponent.
 This puts to good use her acrobatic/gymnastic ability and knowledge of pressure points, veins, and arteries.
 She is also sometimes seen using roller-skates to get around, much as Carrie Kelley did as Catgirl in Batman: The Dark Knight Strikes Again, which was also written by Frank Miller.

 Frank Miller has stated in the Sin City: Recut and Extended DVD commentary that Kevin and Miho are the supernatural beings in Sin City.
 Miller characterizes them as "demons"; Miho is a good "demon" and Kevin is an evil one.
-They share many similarities: they both never speak and are not even seen with their mouths open.
+They share many similarities: neither ever speaks, nor is seen with mouth opened.
 They are the most skilled characters in martial arts (though they never fought Wallace), and never show any sign of pain.
-So far, Miho was never shown seriously injured and defeated all her opponents with relative ease, although Dwight stated in A Dame to Kill For that he rescued her from a hopeless situation with Asian Tong gangsters.
+So far, Miho was never been shown seriously injured and defeated all her opponents with relative ease, although Dwight stated in A Dame to Kill For that he rescued her from a hopeless situation with Asian Tong gangsters.